K-PaaS/application-platform-guide-eng/user_guide/development_platform/public_api.md

   ※ In the case of [7.2.1.2.
 Incheon Metropolitan City Cultural Event], the service key is applied directly to the API service provider, so unlike the application of the service key on the public data portal, there is no waiting period and approval is automatically approved, so it can be used immediately.

 ##### <div id='53'></div> 7.3.2 Obtain Naver Open API Service Key
-[2.2.1.
+To get the API service key for [2.2.1.
 Naver Map], [2.2.2.
 Naver address-to-coordinate translation], [2.2.3.
-Naver Search] To get the API service key, you must be logged in with Naver ID.
+Naver Search] , you must be logged in with Naver ID.
 Access to [Naver Developer Center's Open API Page](http://developer.naver.com/wiki/pages/OpenAPI) and log in with Naver ID  or sign in.<br>

   1. Sign in and Login<br>
   ![7-3-2-0]<br>